dot-slash-CS/MakeMyFuture/README.md

 npm install
 node app.js
 ```
+(You may need to add the password for the MongoKey in a .env file.
+For more information, send a message to Pirjot).
 7. Open a new browser tab/window and go to localhost:3000 to see the webpage!
 Check out the files in the folder to see what sort of code already exists.
 NOTE: If you receive a MongoParseError that reads Invalid connection string go to mongodb-library.js and change the uri to your uri on MongoDB.
 (Uncomment the mongo.connectClient() line in app.js and the require('mongodb-library.js') lines in both app.js and routes.js.